chuchunf/leetcode-scala-3/src/main/scala/bucketsort/bucketsort.md

 Bucket sort can be seen as a generalization of counting sort; if each bucket has size 1 then bucket sort degenerates to counting sort
 * **Quick sort**, Bucket sort with two buckets is a quicksort where the pivot value is the middle value of the value range
 * **Hashmap**, Bucket Sort is kind of using the same underneath data structure as Hashmap, but for sorting.

+## Applications
+1. Bucket sort (based on frequency)
+   * Top K frequent elements: the buckets are in sorted array hence no additional sorting required
+   * Top K frequent words
+   * Sort characters by frequency
+2. Usage of the bucket
+   * Contains duplicate III: distribute the numbers into **value distance number of bucket**
+   => found duplicate if the bucket contains an index or nearby bucket contains index with value less than value distance
+   * Maximum Gap: distribute the numbers into **n-1 bucket**, find the max difference for each bucket

 ### 347. Top K Frequent Elements
 ```scala